unsw-cse-capstone-project/capstone-project-comp3900-h13a-anonymous/Readme.txt

         1. Unzip and save the project.
 Navigate into the unzipped directory via the command line. (i.e. You should be in the same dirctory as manage.py and this readme file)
         2. Install pipenv with the command
             - $ pip3 install pipenv
-        3. Install project dependancies with
+        3. Install project dependencies with
             - $ python3 -m pipenv install
-        4. Activate the projects virual environment with 'python3 -m pipenv shell'
+        4. Activate the projects virtual environment with 'python3 -m pipenv shell'
         5. Setup database with the following 2 commands:
             - $ python3 manage.py makemigrations
             - $ python3 manage.py migrate